 - Holding a dummy in your mouth or cleaning it with saliva

 - Blowing on your baby’s food to cool it down

 - Letting babies or toddlers put their fingers in your mouth

 You should also visit your dentist and maintain good oral hygiene, during and after pregnancy.

-Tooth decay, swelling or bleeding gums in pregnancy?
+Bleeding gums in pregnancy or other problems?
 We can help …